 - Social/Peer-to-peer recognition

 A popular way to establish an employee recognition budget is by percentage of payroll.
 This means taking the total amount spent on payroll and finding a percentage of that number to be your recognition budget.

 This can be a good option because it ensures your budget stays consistent with certain variables, like raising salaries or company growth.

 But what should the percentage be?
-While some organizations spend as much as 10% of payroll on recognition, this much is oftentimes not needed.
+While some organisations spend as much as 10% of payroll on recognition, this much is oftentimes not needed.
 According to research from SHRM, HR professionals are more likely to rate their recognition program as excellent when at least 1% of payroll has been invested.

-Simply put, most organizations can see results from their recognition program with a budget of 1 to 2% of payroll, with the average cost of employee recognition programs being 2% of payroll.
+Simply put, most organisations can see results from their recognition program with a budget of 1 to 2% of payroll, with the average cost of employee recognition programs being 2% of payroll.
 Just be sure to monitor and adjust accordingly.

 Recognition Budget Per Employee

 Another great budgeting option is to calculate based on headcount.
 With this method, you'll start by estimating how much you'd like to spend on each employee in the year.

 From there, you'd simply multiply that amount by the number of employees you have.